SharePoint Storage Limitations

 Storage Space Distribution

 The pooled storage model means your total storage can be distributed flexibly across sites based on business needs.
-Site owners don’t need to worry about individual allocations unless administrators implement manual quotas for granular control over specific SharePoint sites.
+The SharePoint site storage quota for each site doesn't need to be set individually unless administrators implement manual quotas for granular control over specific SharePoint sites.

 Beyond total storage considerations, SharePoint imposes specific restrictions on individual files and bulk operations that can impact daily workflows.
-Understanding these limitations helps prevent workflow disruptions and guides content strategy decisions.
+Understanding SharePoint file size limits and bulk upload limits helps prevent workflow disruptions and guides content strategy decisions.

 Maximum File Upload Size